How We Position Your Business

 The Problem: "We focus on quality" isn't differentiation because it doesn't contrast with anything.
 No competitor says they focus on low quality.

-The Fix: Real differentiation requires contrast.
+How We Avoid It: Real differentiation requires contrast.
 "We focus on quality over speed" is a choice—it implies others might prioritize speed.
 "We only present 3 candidates, fully vetted" contrasts with "send lots of resumes and hope."

 Mistake 3: Differentiating Through Competitor Bashing